Lall-091/sql-docs/azure-sql/database/replication-to-sql-database.md

 > [!NOTE]
 > This article describes the use of [transactional replication](/sql/relational-databases/replication/transactional/transactional-replication) to push data to Azure SQL Database or Fabric SQL database.
 This article applies equally to Azure SQL Database and Fabric SQL database unless otherwise noted.
 >
-> It is unrelated to [active geo-replication](./active-geo-replication-overview.md), an Azure SQL Database feature that allows you to create complete readable replicas of individual databases.
+> It's unrelated to [active geo-replication](./active-geo-replication-overview.md), an Azure SQL Database feature that allows you to create complete readable replicas of individual databases.

 ## Supported configurations

 - Azure SQL Database or Fabric SQL database can only be the push subscriber of a SQL Server publisher and distributor.
 - The SQL Server instance acting as publisher and/or distributor can be an instance of [SQL Server running on-premises](https://www.microsoft.com/sql-server/sql-server-downloads), an [Azure SQL Managed Instance](../managed-instance/instance-create-quickstart.md), or an instance of [SQL Server running on an Azure virtual machine in the cloud](../virtual-machines/windows/sql-vm-create-portal-quickstart.md).
-- The distribution database and the replication agents cannot be placed on a database in Azure SQL Database.
+- The distribution database and the replication agents can't be placed on a database in Azure SQL Database.
 - [Snapshot](/sql/relational-databases/replication/snapshot-replication) and [one-way transactional](/sql/relational-databases/replication/transactional/transactional-replication) replication are supported.
-Peer-to-peer transactional replication and merge replication are not supported.
+Peer-to-peer transactional replication and merge replication aren't supported.

 ### Versions